d4n392/d4n392/README.md

 ## Projects
 - <a href="https://github.com/d4n392/EDR-Attack-and-Defense-Lab">EDR Attack and Defense Lab</a>
+- <a href="https://github.com/d4n392/Aure-SIEM-Lab">Aure SIEM Lab </a>
+- <a href="https://github.com/d4n392/Modifying-ACLs-Using-Python">Modifying ACLs Using Python</a>
+- <a href="https://github.com/d4n392/Query-Splunk-via-SPL">Querying Splunk Using SPL</a>
+- <a href="https://github.com/d4n392/Data-Integrity-Using-SHA-256">Data Integrity Using SHA-256</a>
 - <a href="https://github.com/d4n392/Enhancing-Security-via-SQL">Enhancing Security via SQL</a>
-- <a href="https://github.com/d4n392/Data-Integrity-Using-SHA-256">Data Integrity Using SHA-256</a>
 - <a href="https://github.com/d4n392/Managing-Authorization-in-Linux">Managing Authorization in Linux</a>
-- <a href="https://github.com/d4n392/Aure-SIEM-Lab">Aure SIEM Lab </a>
-- _In progress..._ Microsoft Defender for Endpoint Lab
 - _In progress..._ FortiEDR Lab